New Manager’s Success PlanPosted on: July 12, 2015, by : Tuesday

 Dear Fellow Professional,

 My name is Tuesday Strong.
-I’ve acquired over twenty years of experience in management positions in both corporate and academic environments.
+I’ve acquired over thirty years of experience in management positions in both corporate and academic environments.
 I’ve attained the academic credentials to complement my experience.
 I’ve also studied the theory and practice of management with other managers at Harvard University.
 That being said, the most valuable lessons I’ve learned were from my experiences on the front lines—working side by side with employees and other managers to serve customers.

 I know what it takes to manage effectively.
 I know what it’s like to empower staff, achieve organizational goals and make money for organizations.
 I know what value can be created when that happens, including the opportunity to engage and retain employees, create programs and build meaningful professional relationships—and get promoted repeatedly.